Jiaha0-Zhang/JavaScript-Projects/README.md

 # JavaScript-Projects

-This is a collection of projects that contain a lot of JavaScript code, as well as assignments and challenges on Tech Academy course.
+This is a collection of projects that contain a lot of JavaScript code, as well as assignments and challenges on Tech Academy course..